UMT 12x20 orange / N38 - board holder

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 Once crushed into fine powder or dust, this material becomes highly flammable.

-So that know how strong neodymium magnets are and why they are so dangerous, see the article - Dangerous powerful neodymium magnets.
+In order to show why neodymium magnets are so dangerous, see the article - How very dangerous are powerful neodymium magnets?.